Select a program of interest and we’ll connect you with trade schools that match your goals.

 If you want to become a paralegal in Tennessee, the first step is finding the right training.
-A good paralegal program can make the difference between just having a certificate and being truly job-ready.
+A good paralegal program can make the difference between just having a certificate and being truly practical.
 Tennessee has several accredited schools that offer strong paralegal programs.
-Here's what you need to know before you choose.
+Here’s what you need to know before you choose.

 Paralegals support attorneys by preparing legal documents, conducting research, and helping with case management.
 They work in law firms, corporate legal departments, and government agencies.
-While they cannot give legal advice, their work is a critical part of the legal process.
+While they cannot give legal advice, their work is a critical part of the legal process1.

-Education Requirements in Tennessee
+Education requirements in Tennessee

 Tennessee does not require paralegals to hold a state license.
 However, employers often look for candidates who have completed an ABA-approved or regionally accredited paralegal program.
 Many also prefer or require certification from a recognized national organization, such as NALA (National Association of Legal Assistants).